-- Contract a person in-house on a fixed-term contract (funded through a mix of rates and MfE levy funding) who would be responsible for working collaboratively with both Council and WRRT; or - Provide additional funding to WRRT (comprising a mix of rates-funding and MfE funding) to employ a part-time or full-time waste education person on a fixed term contract.
+- Contract a person in-house on a fixed-term contract (using our MfE levy funding) who would be responsible for working collaboratively with both Council and WRRT; or - Provide additional funding to WRRT (using our MfE funding) to employ a part-time or full-time waste education person on a fixed term contract.

 The resource would be responsible for planning, implementing and monitoring waste minimisation education and initiatives based on available levy and other funding and the WMMP goals and objectives.
 They would also be responsible for applying for other sources of funding for waste minimisation (eg keep NZ Beautiful, Glass Packaging Forum).
 Planning for education and initiatives would commence with an analysis of waste streams at the new Oamaru Refuse Transfer Station to determine where there are opportunities for further waste minimisation and diversion.

-We also plan to use this resource investigate the particular needs of rural communities and other groups to determine if more targeted education or any specific initiatives are required to meet their needs or to achieve better outcomes.
+We also plan to use this resource to investigate the particular needs of rural communities and other groups to determine if more targeted education or any specific initiatives are required to meet their needs or to achieve better outcomes.